-The ArchiMate perspective allows you to focus on architecture analysis and modeling using the ArchiMate language.
-To switch to the ArchiMate perspective you need to:
+The ArchiMate Perspective allows you to focus on architecture analysis and modeling using the ArchiMate language.
+To switch to the ArchiMate Perspective you need to:

+1. Click on the

+erspective name>

-1. Click the Perspective Selector in the top right corner of the application title bar.
+option in the top right corner of the application title bar.